Praveenchoudary/Kubernetes_repo/Day-14-Volumes/examples/Readme.md

-Kubernetes Volumes: A Comprehensive Guide
+📦 Kubernetes Volumes: A Comprehensive Guide

-Kubernetes Volumes are pivotal for managing data within your cluster.
-They enable stateful applications and facilitate data sharing between pods, providing persistent storage that transcends the lifecycle of individual containers.
+Kubernetes Volumes are 🔑 essential for managing persistent data.
+They allow stateful applications to survive pod restarts, enable data sharing between containers, and ensure proper storage lifecycles within a Kubernetes cluster.
-Table of Contents

-    Persistent Volumes (PV)

-    Persistent Volume Claims (PVC)

-    Storage Classes (SC)

-    Provisioning of PersistentVolumes

-        Static Provisioning

-        Dynamic Provisioning

-1. Persistent Volumes (PV)
+1️⃣ Persistent Volumes (PV)

-Definition: Persistent Volumes are storage resources provisioned in a Kubernetes cluster, managed by the cluster administrator.
-They abstract the underlying physical storage, allowing users to access storage without delving into infrastructure specifics.
+📌 Definition:
+A Persistent Volume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically by Kubernetes using Storage Classes.

-Key Attributes:
+🧾 Key Attributes:

-    Capacity: Specifies the size of the volume.
+    🧮 Capacity: Amount of storage (e.g., 10Gi)

-    Access Modes:
+    🔐 Access Modes:

-        ReadWriteOnce: Mounted as read-write by a single node.

-        ReadOnlyMany: Mounted as read-only by multiple nodes.

-        ReadWriteMany: Mounted as read-write by multiple nodes.
+        ReadWriteOnce – mounted by one node as read/write

+        ReadOnlyMany – mounted by many nodes as read-only

+        ReadWriteMany – mounted by many nodes as read/write

-    Storage Class Name: Associates the PV with a specific Storage Class.
+    🏷 StorageClassName: Links PV to a Storage Class

-    Volume Mode: Determines whether the volume is mounted as a filesystem or block device.

-    Persistent Volume Reclaim Policy: Defines the action taken when a PVC is deleted (Retain, Delete, or Recycle).
+    ♻️ Reclaim Policy: Retain, Delete, or Recycle

-    Mount Options: Additional options passed to the mount command.

-Example: Manual PV Creation
+📄 Example: Manual PV

 apiVersion: v1
 kind: PersistentVolume